Q: What is NUGW?

 - Union-represented graduate employees report higher levels of personal and professional support

 - Unionized graduate student employees fare better on pay

 - Unionized and non-unionized students report similar perceptions on academic freedom

-Ultimately the union operates on the level of upper administration and does not come between graduate workers and their advisors or faculty (unless you want the union to, in cases of harassment or abuse).
+Ultimately our union operates on the level of upper administration and does not come between graduate workers and their advisors or faculty (unless you need our union to, in cases of harassment or abuse).
 That said, a union is often good for advisors and faculty.
-For example, with a union there is predictability around things like stipend increases, making it easier to get appropriate funding for labs.
+For example, with a union there is predictability around things like stipend increases, making it easier to plan for appropriate funding for labs.